mjbots/moteus/docs/reference.md

 possible position to the maximally negative position and vice versa.
 This is useful in velocity control applications.

-The commanded position is internally treated as a 32 bit floating point value.
+The reported and commanded position is internally treated as a 32 bit floating point value when received as a command or reported to a client.
 Thus the position resolution is reduced when the magnitude of the position is large.
 Resolution equal to the full capabilities of the onboard encoder (~0.09degree) is maintained to positions of +-2048.0 revolutions.
 At the maximum possible position, this resolution is reduced to ~1.44degrees.
-Note, that this is only for the "commanded position".
-Velocity control and PID feedback on the position works in an integral space and performs identically throughout the available control envelope.
+Note, that this is only for values received from or reported to clients.
+Internally, control and PID feedback on the position works in an integral space and performs identically throughout the available control envelope.

 ## Velocity ##

-The smallest usable mechanical velocity which can be commanded is 0.0001 revolutions per second before any `rotor_to_output_ratio` has been applied.
+The smallest usable mechanical velocity which can be commanded is 0.0001 revolutions per second.
 This corresponds to 0.036 degrees per second.
-Reducers will decrease the minimum usable velocity.

 The maximum mechanical velocity which can be commanded is 28000 rpm, or ~467 revolutions per second before any reducers.
 Note, most motors